-Posted on March 19, 2014 by Davide Guerrieri, Postdoctoral Intramural Research Training Award (IRTA) Fellow, Neuroplasticity and Behavioral Unit, Laboratory of Neurosciences, Intramural Research Program.
+Posted on September 17, 2014 by Jennifer Illuzzi, Postdoctoral Intramural Research Training Award (IRTA) Fellow, Laboratory of Molecular Gerontology, Intramural Research Program.

 Postdocs help power aging research.
 They receive NIA funding for training.
 They work with and for NIA grantees.
 In-house at NIA, they are a critical component of research conducted in NIA labs, which we call “intramural” research.
 Across the research community, postdoctoral research fellows contribute the long hours necessary to organize and implement research activities.
 I know this because I am one of them, and colleagues, I see how hard you work!
 Read More